RillingDev/rilling.dev/source/_posts/gender-diverse-forms.md

 ## Names and legal names

-In cases where you need the users legal name, for example when sending receipts, including an optional text-field for the legal name is a good idea:
+In cases where you need the users legal name, for example when sending receipts, including an optional text-field for the legal name can be a good idea:

 ![Form with pronoun-sentence and optional legal name](form_new_2.png)